YerkinSuimenbay/klika_tech_back/README.md

 - start them locally and set the DB env variables accordingly OR
 - if you have docker installed, then pull the images and start containers by running `docker compose up -d` (or `docker-compose up -d`)

-Once the DBs are up and running, proceed with the app setup:
+3. Once the DBs are up and running, proceed with the app setup.
+Run following commands:

-3. Run `yarn` command 2.
-Run `migration:run` command 3.
-Run `yarn start` command
+- `yarn`
+- `migration:run`
+- `yarn start`

 # Migration commands